The internet is a weird and wonderful place. If you want to learn more about it, you’ll love our roundup of mind-boggling internet stats!

 - Google is the most popular website on the internet with 8.13 billion unique visitors

 How big is the internet?

-There are over 5 million terabytes of data on the internet (around 5 billion gigabytes), according to the best estimations currently available.
+According to the best estimations currently available, there are over 5 million terabytes of data on the internet (around 5 billion gigabytes).

 To put that into perspective, Google has, so far, only indexed 200 terabytes of data—that’s less than 0.004% of the internet.